The Centre runs at least one conference open to the public each year. Conferences themes have included:

 Third Party Funding of Construction Disputes - A Global Perspective on the State of Play & Current Developments.
 Thursday 13 February 2020, 5-7pm, River Room, Kings Building, Strand Campus.
 Further information can be found here.
 Limited availability.

 Open Forum: BIM, Offsite Manufacture & the future of the Construction Industry, Friday 28 February 2020, 9am-6pm.
 Great Hall, Kings Building, Strand Campus.
-Further information/booking can be found here.
+Papers can be found here

 FIDIC Summer School: One-week course (Wed 10 - Sun 14 June 2020) covering the FIDIC Standard form contracts in practice.
 This is now full and closed for 2020.
 Details can be found here.
 Registration for 2021 will open in due course.